The location where Sherry Lynn Marler went missing

 That day, Raymond needed to sign some paperwork, and Sherry had asked if she could tag along.

-After parking his red pickup truck outside of the bank, Raymond exited the vehicle.
-However, before he closed the door, he placed a dollar bill on the seat so that Sherry could purchase a soda at the Chevron gas station across the road.
+After parking his red pickup truck outside the bank, Raymond exited the vehicle.
+Before closing the door, he placed a dollar bill on the seat so that Sherry could purchase a soda at the Chevron gas station across the street.

-As Raymond was walking towards the bank, he could hear Sherry closing the passenger-side door of his truck.
+As Raymond was walking towards the bank, he heard Sherry closing the passenger-side door of his truck.

-Roughly fifteen minutes later, he returned and saw that Sherry wasn't back yet.
-Wondering what the delay was, he decided to look around for her.
+Roughly fifteen minutes later, he returned and noticed that his stepdaughter was still gone.
+Wondering what the delay was, he began looking for her.

-After failing to find his stepdaughter, Raymond eventually decided to call the police.
+After failing to find Sherry, Raymond eventually decided to call the police.
 By that point, two hours had passed since she disappeared.

-Although an immediate search was carried out by family members, friends, and local volunteers, no trace of the missing 12-year-old was ever found.
+Although family members, friends, and local volunteers immediately carried out a search of the area, no trace of the missing girl was ever found.

-During the investigation, it was determined that no one had seen Sherry in town that day.
+During the investigation, it was determined that no one except Raymond had seen Sherry in town that day.
+One anonymous source confidently told the local newspaper that they would have seen the 12-year-old had she visited Greenville that morning.

 Following her disappearance, there were reported sightings of her in places such as Mississippi, Georgia, and New Orleans.
-Unfortunately, none of these sightings have ever been confirmed.
+Unfortunately, none of them turned out to be credible.

-Notably, investigators do not believe that she was abducted by a stranger.
-In their opinion, a stranger would have found it very difficult to drive into the downtown area of a small, close-knit community and kidnap a girl off the street without being noticed.
+Investigators do not believe that a stranger abducted Sherry, as they would have found it very difficult to drive into the downtown area of a small, close-knit community and kidnap a girl off the street without being noticed.

-Sadly, there has been almost no movement in the case over the past four decades, as all of the tips and potential sightings have led to nowhere.
+There has been almost no movement in the case over the past four decades, as all of the tips and alledged sightings have led nowhere.

-The only fact we can be certain of is that a young girl vanished on that summer morning in 1984 and was never seen again.
+The only fact that seems certain is that a young girl vanished on that summer morning in 1984 and was never seen again.

-To this day, Sherry Marler remains listed as a missing person.
+To this day, Sherry Lynn Marler remains listed as a missing person.

 GPS coordinates